 The hard thing about Martingaling is patience and ability to handle risk.
 You need to understand that you are aiming for a profit of $25 dollars on each trade (if you are using the system I showed above), and yet you are risking hundreds.
 This, for some people, will be too difficult to handle.
 If you do not think that you would be able to handle it, PLEASE do not attempt a Martingale strategy.

-Hope you learned something about Martingale today, be sure to follow me on Twitter to get all my trading thoughts!
+Hope you learned something about the Martingale System today, be sure to follow me on Twitter to get all my trading and forex strategy thoughts!

 Latest posts by admin (see all)